famsf/insights/src/la-prose.md

       author_image: ''
       components:
       - template: "@atoms/textarea/textarea.html.twig"
-        text: "<p>La prose du Transsibérien is a text full of contradictions.
+        text: "<p><em>La prose du Transsibérien</em> is a text full of contradictions.
 The title, for starters, is odd: it should be “le prose” and, even then, why call a lineated lyric “prose”?
 Cendrars declared that he used the word “prose” so as to open up the discourse; then, too, the poem is “dedicated to the musicians”—evidently those new musicians of the period, such as Eric Satie or Igor Stravinsky, who were avoiding all conventional rhythms.
 The long free-verse lines, with their paratactic structure and repetition, remind one of Walt Whitman, but the voice of this poem is hardly Whitman’s oracular one.
 Rather, Cendrars stresses immediacy, nervous energy, and excitement:</p>"
         dropcap: false
       - template: "@atoms/cta__button/cta__button.html.twig"
         text: Read more from this essay by Marjorie Perloff